The Fire Emblem series offers tactical turn-based combat, squad customization, heavy customization, and brimming fantasy series.

 Pathfinder: Wrath of the Righteous takes the 5th edition Pathfinder tabletop RPG rules.
 You should know it’s way more complex than D&D, something you can see on a character creation screen with 25 different classes.

-Lastly, there’s a strategic map that offers an extra complexity layer.
-You recruit, manage and move an army across a board to meet enemies in battle and conquer territory.
-The combat happens on a grid, on turns, and winning unlocks new areas.
+The fantasy setting becomes more complex with branching paths, as the game allows you to craft your story.
+Lastly, there’s a strategic map for an extra mechanical layer.
+You recruit, manage and move an army across the board to meet enemies in battle and conquer territory.